KeninRamirez/NFL-23-24-Stats/README.md

 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/cae47c58-b2fc-49ac-96ac-be7c27150cdb)

-3. Sometimes you do not have sufficient testing data; as a result, you may want to perform cross-validation.
+3. Sometimes we do not have sufficient testing data; as a result, you may want to perform cross-validation.

 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/233f255f-ee7b-4730-91d7-2424e5aed717)

-4. We then check for overfitting and underfitting:
+Each element in the array has the average R^2 value for the fold

+4. Sometimes the test data is a much better measure of how well your model performs in the real world.
+One reason for this is overfitting.

 ![image](https://github.com/KeninRamirez/NFL-23-24-Stats/assets/135486374/894a5c11-c9c1-48e9-aa04-6b26f7084b5b)